The power behind a name

-A few days ago, my eldest son asked me the meaning of his name, his brother overheard us and wanted to know his as well.
-This launched a long conversation about names and their meanings as they wanted to know the meaning of every family member’s name 🙄.
+A few days ago, my eldest son asked what his name meant.
+His brother overheard and immediately wanted to know his meaning too.
+That simple question turned into a long conversation about names, their origins, and their meanings—soon they were asking about everyone in the family 🙄.

 Power of Names

-According to the Oxford dictionary, a name is a word or set of words by which a person or thing is known, addressed, or referred to.
-I believe a given name can have an enduring influence on an individual’s personality and upbringing.
+According to the Oxford Dictionary, a name is “a word or set of words by which a person or thing is known, addressed, or referred to.”
+But to me, a given name can carry far more weight—it can have a lasting influence on an individual’s personality and upbringing.

 “What’s in a name?
 That which we call a rose By any other name would smell as sweet.”